peterkappus/ck-hugo/content/shop/big-and-small-tiny-and-tall/index.md

 ---
 title: Big and Small Tiny and Tall
-subtitle: Dual Arrangments for Big and Small Celtic Harps
+subtitle: Dual Arrangements for Big and Small Celtic Harps
 date: 2021-07-17T18:29:43Z
 draft: false
 #if this can be bought as both physical and digital